jianminchen/100-hard-level-algorithms-2018-summer-campaign/LongestRepeatedSubstring-non-overlap/ReadMe.md

 Let me reason about this dp[start, end] makes sense or not. <br>
 dp[1,4] = 1, "BGAB" has longest repeated substring "A" with length 1.
 From design viewpoint, from start = 0 to 6, end = 0 to 6.
 Since it is true that First "A" is not in "BGAB", so it makes sense that nonoverlap is satisfied. <br>
 So we have to argue that starting from index = 0, "A", "AB" (first two chars of string "ABGABG"), "ABG", "ABGA", "ABGAB" do not have repeated substring at all. <br>
-In other words, the repeated string is outside the string itself, non-overlap.
+In other words, the repeated string is outside the string itself, non-overlap, and it is in the front of the substring. <br>